sla-000/fs_service/README.md

 In this case, the document `test/lUAEoKptpXKT1CshnZKX` will be copied to the same collection `test` but with the name `doc4` (option `-c`).
 All nested collections and documents will also be copied.

-⚠️It's important to understand that the values of the '$createTime' and '$updateTime' fields will not be written to the Firestore document, because Firestore ignores these values and overwrites them automatically.
+⚠️ It's important to understand that the values of the '$createTime' and '$updateTime' fields will not be written to the Firestore document, because Firestore ignores these values and overwrites them automatically.

-ℹ️You can delete the meta-data field $name of the document or set it to null.
+ℹ️ You can delete the meta-data field $name of the document or set it to null.
 In this case Firestore will assign random unique id to this document.